RedHat-UX/red-hat-design-system/docs/theming/developers.md

 }
 ```

-Read "[What are color palettes][palettes]" for more information about the six
+Read “[What are color palettes][palettes]” for more information about the six
 available `color-palettes`.

 #### Consumers